Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Predictable Representation with respect to Orthogonal Martingales

 and this is an orthogonal representation in $(\Hscr\p2(\Gbb),\|\cdot\|_2)$.

-\begin{remark}[The multiplicity of $\Gbb$] Because of Corollary \ref{cor:st.ssp.Z} and Theorem \ref{thm:orth} (ii) we see that, if $H\p{p,\Gbb}$ is continuous, then the local martingales $Z\p1$, $Z\p2$ and $Z\p3$ are orthogonal and the multiplicity of the filtration $\Gbb$ is equal to three.
-From Proposition \ref{prop:orth.av}, we see that, if $\tau$ avoids $\Fbb$-stopping times then the multiplicity of $\Gbb$ is equal to two.
-Finally, from \eqref{eq:rep.stopped}, we see that the space $\Hscr\p2_\tau(\Gbb)$ of square integrable martingale \emph{stopped at $\tau$} has always an integral representation with respect to three orthogonal martingales.
-So, following \cite[Remark 3.3]{AJR18}, we can say that the multiplicity of the class $\Hscr\p2_\tau(\Gbb)$ in $\Gbb$ is, in general, equal to three. \end{remark} \paragraph*{The quasi-left continuity of $X$.} We conclude this subsection with a short discussion about the quasi-left-continuity of $X$ with respect to $\Fbb$, which played a crucial role here.
+\begin{remark}[The multiplicity of $\Gbb$] Because of Corollary \ref{cor:st.ssp.Z} and Theorem \ref{thm:orth} (ii) we see that, if $H\p{p,\Gbb}$ is continuous, then the local martingales $Z\p1$, $Z\p2$ and $Z\p3$ are orthogonal and the multiplicity of the filtration $\Gbb$ is less than or equal to three.
+From Corollary \ref{cor:orth.av}, we see that, if $\tau$ avoids $\Fbb$-stopping times then the multiplicity of $\Gbb$ is less than or equal to two.
+Furthermore, it is possible to show that $X\p{p,\Gbb}$ and $H\p{p,\Gbb}$ are mutually singular on $\Pscr(\Gbb)$ if and only if the multiplicity of $\Gbb$ is equal to one, even without assuming the independence of $\tau$ and $\Fbb$ (see \cite[Theorem 5.4]{DTE20}).
+Finally, from \eqref{eq:rep.stopped}, if $X$ is quasi-left continuous with respect to $\Fbb$, we see that the space $\Hscr\p2_\tau(\Gbb)$ of square integrable martingales \emph{stopped at $\tau$} has always an integral representation with respect to three orthogonal martingales.
+So, following \cite[Remark 3.3]{AJR18}, we can say that the multiplicity of the class $\Hscr\p2_\tau(\Gbb)$ in $\Gbb$ is, in general, less than or equal to three.
+However, the multiplicity of the class $\Hscr\p2_\tau(\Gbb)$ can reduce to two or even to one. \end{remark} \paragraph*{The quasi-left continuity of $X$.} We conclude this subsection with a short discussion about the quasi-left-continuity of $X$ with respect to $\Fbb$.